How To Know Which Way Is North

 Q: What should I do if I get lost in the wilderness?

 A: If you get lost in the wilderness, the first thing to do is stay calm.
 Try to retrace your steps and return to a familiar landmark.
-If you can't find your way back, stay put and try to signal for help.
+In practice, if you can't find your way back, stay put and try to signal for help.
 Use a whistle, mirror, or brightly colored clothing to attract attention.
 If possible, build a shelter, find a water source, and start a fire to stay warm and signal for help.

 Q: Are there any apps that can help me find north without internet?